irenealgi/irenealegre.com/pages/reading-list.md

 4. *Planning for Everything: The Design of Paths and Goals*, Peter Morville ⭐️
 5. *A Room of One's Own*, Virginia Woolf ⭐️
 6. *Circe*, Madeline Miller
+7. *Skin in the Game: The Hidden Asymmetries in Daily Life*, Nicholas Nassim Taleb
+8. *The Untethered Soul: The Journey Beyond Yourself*, Michael A. Singer ⭐️
+9. *Predictably Irrational: The Hidden Forces That Shape Our Decisions*, Dan Ariely ⭐️

 **2018**